svewap/nnrestapi/Documentation/Annotations/Annotations/50_Json.rst

 Control how your TYPO3 RestAPi renders the JSON result
 ---------

-Simple options and settings while converting the response-data to JSON.
+| Options and settings for converting the response-data to JSON.
 Currently, only ``depth`` is implemented.

 With ``depth`` you can control, how deep the returned object will be parsed when it is converted to the JSON-array.

-This is helpful, if you are returning Objects with many nested relations that only need to be returned to a certain depth.
+This is helpful, if you are returning Objects with many nested relations or recursions, but you only need the first few levels of the data in the frontend.

-The syntax is:
+**The syntax is:**

 .. code-block:: php

    @Api\Json(depth=4)

-Here is a full example:
+**Here is a full example:**

 .. code-block:: php